 - Hormone receptor (HR) negative.
-This type of cancer doesn't have hormone receptors, so it won't be affected by treatments aimed at blocking hormones in the body.
+This type of cancer doesn't have hormone receptors, so it won't be affected by endocrine treatments aimed at blocking hormones in the body.

 What is the genetic makeup of your breast cancer cells?

-- Other genes.
+Other tumor markers.
 Researchers are studying ways to interpret the genetic makeup of tumor cells.
 Doctors hope this information can be used to predict which cancers will spread and which may need aggressive treatments.
 That way, women with relatively low-risk breast cancers may avoid aggressive treatments.

 - Group 1 (luminal A).
-This group includes tumors that are ER positive and PR positive, but negative for HER-2.
+This group includes tumors that are ER positive and PR positive, but negative for HER2.
 Luminal A breast cancers are likely to benefit from hormone therapy and may also benefit from chemotherapy.

 - Group 2 (luminal B).
-This type includes tumors that are ER positive, PR negative and HER-2 positive.
-Luminal B breast cancers are likely to benefit from chemotherapy and may benefit from hormone therapy and treatment targeted to HER-2.
+This type includes tumors that are ER positive, PR negative and HER2 positive.
+Luminal B breast cancers are likely to benefit from chemotherapy and may benefit from hormone therapy and treatment targeted to HER2.

-- Group 3 (HER-2 positive).
-This type includes tumors that are ER negative and PR negative, but HER-2 positive.
-HER-2 breast cancers are likely to benefit from chemotherapy and treatment targeted to HER-2.
+- Group 3 (HER2 positive).
+This type includes tumors that are ER negative and PR negative, but HER2 positive.
+HER2 breast cancers are likely to benefit from chemotherapy and treatment targeted to HER2.

 - Group 4 (basal-like).
-This type, which is also called triple-negative breast cancer, includes tumors that are ER negative, PR negative and HER-2 negative.
+This type, which is also called triple-negative breast cancer, includes tumors that are ER negative, PR negative and HER2 negative.
 Basal-like breast cancers are likely to benefit from chemotherapy.